adaazunigaa/Callbacks-and-Array-Methods/README.md

 -map
     *Creates a new array with the results of calling a callback on every element in the array -filter
--find
+    *Creates a new array wil all elements that pass the test implemented by the provided function -find
 -reduce
 -some